 EXAMPLE: "Are you sure you want to invite him to your bachelor party?
 He's a teetotaler."

-IF YOU DON’T KNOW THE DEFINITION ALREADY…: You should really know what this means by now—it might not be the most popular word in 2017, but it’s definitely one we should try using more often.
-People with even the slightest sensitivity to other people’s feelings might as well have super powers.
+IF YOU DON'T KNOW THE DEFINITION ALREADY…: You should really know what this means by now—and it's definitely one we should try using more often.
+People with even the slightest sensitivity to other people's feelings might as well have super powers.

-EXAMPLE: “I know you think he’s a jerkface because of his political beliefs, but let’s try to have a little empathy, okay?”
+EXAMPLE: "I know you think he's the enemy because of his political beliefs, but let's try to have a little empathy, okay?"